Tell me more ×

 Your task is to sum up and output one player's score in a game of 10-pin bowling after up to 21 rolls.

-The rolls are represented as space separated integers on a single line of input.
+The rolls are represented as a sequence of integers in your preferred method of input.
 Each integer corresponds to the number of pins that were knocked down in that roll.

 Scoring